BOOT CARE GUIDE

 If you do have wet boots (from the weather etc) allow them to dry thoroughly before cleaning.

-3. Allow your boots to dry if damp (they don’t have to be bone dry).
+3. Allow your boots to dry if damp.

-4. Apply our luxe cream wax sparingly with a damp sponge or our brush taking special care to get into all creases, hooks and stitching.
+4. Apply our luxe cream wax sparingly with another damp sponge or our brush taking special care to get into all creases, hooks and stitching.

 5. Leave to soak in if your leather needs extra nourishment.

-6. Buff, buff buff (like crazy) with a brush getting into those creases, hooks and stitching.
-The brush will get into all those places easily.
+6. Buff, buff buff (like crazy) with a brush to get into all the hard to reach places.
 You can use a microfibre cloth but it won’t get into these places quite so easily.

 7. NOTE: don't over buff the inside panel for they will be slippery!